Many people hear scratching in their walls and eerie scuttling at night and realize that they live alongside mice.

 Unlike us, mice and rats hate the smell of peppermint.
 One of the most effective and humane ways to drive away a mouse infestation is to spray your whole basement with peppermint oil mouse repellant spray.

-The smell will keep them away, and it’ll make your dingy basement smell fresh and amazing.
+The smell will keep them away, making your dingy basement smell fresh and amazing.

 Not the most animal-friendly way to get rid of your mouse infestation, but it is effective.

-Mouse poison-controlled boxes can be purchased cheaply online and operate using a pre-baited system.
+Mouse poison-controlled boxes can be purchased cheaply online and operated using a pre-baited system.